ben-allen/locale-extensions/README.md

 ### How many possible locale extension strings will be supported in each locale?

 Answering this question responsibly will require user research.
-A key consideration is ensuring that all browser locales receive at least as much ability to express alternate preferences as the most commonly used locales do.
+Browser localizations with fewer users will in most cases have fewer available preference strings, since the number of bits of surprisal required to identify users of uncommon browsers will be lower when using rarer localizations.

 ### Why is fingerprinting mitigation so important in this context?